 7.1 If staff are concerned about the welfare or safety of any child at our academy, they will record their concern on the agreed reporting form (if written Appendix 1a) or via the academy online safeguarding system.
 They should ensure that the form is signed and dated.
 Any concerns should be passed to the DSL without delay.
-The Trust approved online reporting system used in this academy is TASC (CURA).
+The Trust approved online reporting system used in this academy is TASC CURA.
+All academies must use the settings electronic system and not a paper-based recording.